 Everyone needs strength, that’s clear.
-But should you train strength on the machines, with free weights or with your own body weight?
-An overview of the different options.
+But should you train strength on machines, with free weights or with your own body weight?
+Does strength training come before or after running?
+How long does it take to recover from muscle training?
+Here is an overview of the different options.

 How should endurance athletes best train their muscles?

 No question, people need muscles, otherwise they would not even be able to sit on a chair at rest.
 Strong muscles are also a necessity for athletes.
 Endurance training strengthens the heart, circulation and metabolism.
 Strength training strengthens the muscles.
 A runner needs both.
 But it is equally true that fast running and large muscles can only be combined to a limited extent.
 Really fast runners are generally slim and thinly built.
 So the question arises as to how runners should best train strength.
 The most important points at a glance:

 Strength training usually consists of several exercises that are completed in the form of sets.
 Depending on the weight selected, series of 1 to more than 100 repetitions are conceivable.
 If the number of repetitions is low and the weights are correspondingly heavy, this is maximum strength training (intramuscular coordination training).
 When you do 8 to 15 repetitions, this is known as hypertrophy training.
 The increase in muscle volume is highest in this intensity range.
 The so-called strength endurance training takes place at repetition numbers of around 20 to 40.
 Here, in addition to the actual strength, the ability to use this strength over a longer period of time is also trained.
 Even lower weights allow repetitions of 50 or more.
 In this case, it is less strength training and more intermuscular coordination training.

 Strength training is progressive from the light to the heavy.
 Introduce a new exercise via intermuscular coordination training.
 Lift a low weight in the strength endurance range before you work up to the hypertrophy range.
 The actual maximal strength range is usually not required for recreational endurance athletes.